wonkodv/wonkodv.github.io/content/zola-shortcode-factorio.md

 +++
-title = "A Short Code for Factorio Rich Text in Zola" description = "Adding a shortcode that shows in-game rich text in my blog" taxonomies.category=["Programming"] taxonomies.tags=["Factorio", "Rust", "Zola", "Tera"] date=2022-01-04
+title               = "A Short Code for Factorio Rich Text in Zola" description         = "Adding a shortcode that shows in-game rich text in my blog" taxonomies.category = ["Programming"] taxonomies.tags     = ["factorio", "rust", "zola", "tera", "regex"] date                = 2022-01-04
 +++

 # A Short Code for Factorio Rich Text in Zola